houseworksinc/pr-review-bot/README.md

 # PR Analysis with LLM

-This repository contains a reusable GitHub Action workflow that automatically analyzes pull requests using OpenAI's GPT-4 model to provide comprehensive code reviews.
+This repository contains a reusable GitHub Action workflow that automatically analyzes pull requests using Google's Gemini model to provide comprehensive code reviews.

 ## Overview